isabelko/DataSecPrivProj/DataSecPrivProj/readme.md

 your db and do open database from the menu and the database will show in bottom left explorer

-- can log into database with username test and password pass for h permissions and can log in with test2 as username and pass as password for r permissions (only 2 pass and usernames that works every time)
+- can log into database with username admin and password admin for h permissions and can log in with user as username and user as password for r permissions (only 2 pass and usernames that works every time)